Cyprus announces new country categorisation concerning COVID-19

 Small states: Vatican City

-Third countries: Bosnia-Herzegovina, Israel, Qatar, China (including Hong Kong, Macau and Taiwan), Bahrain, Lebanon, Saudi Arabia
+Third countries: Serbia, Bosnia-Herzegovina, Qatar, China (including Hong Kong, Macau and Taiwan), Bahrain, Lebanon, Saudi Arabia

 It is noted that passengers coming from Orange Category countries shall be required to undergo a PCR laboratory test within 72 hours prior to departure and to possess a certificate showing a negative PCR result.